hackclub/camp/cohort_4/README.md

 When it comes to showing hackers things, don't phrase things as "this is how you do things."
 Instead, phrase things as "this is how I do things".

+##### Whether things are mandatory

+TODO: decide what is mandatory, what isn't, and how to deal with the distinction